-If fears of the Fed’s interest rate hike and governmental controls from foreign countries are powerful enough, then investors could expect continued downward price movements for Bitcoin.
+Bitcoin looks like it has stopped crashing for the time-being at least.
+However, if fears of the Fed’s interest rate hike or other geopolitical crises interfere, then investors could expect continued downward price movements for Bitcoin.
 This potential trend is dismissive, however, of many other factors at play including elements at the macro scale that hold significant roles in Bitcoin’s price action.
 It is important for investors to weigh short-term events with long-term outlooks when making the decision to invest in Bitcoin.

-Nearly every single Bitcoin price prediction for 2022 has been a disaster.
+Nearly every single Bitcoin price prediction for 2022 has been a disaster but will 2023 be any different?
 Many in the crypto space believed the price per coin would reach new all-time highs of $100,000 per coin by the end of 2021.
 Instead, the coin dipped below $18,000.
 While still possible for it to reach this level, experts agree that continued volatility can be expected.
 In the long term, crypto enthusiasts believe that it will go up in value as adoption increases.

 A common comparison is between Bitcoin and gold.
 Gold holds a market cap of roughly $12 trillion dollars.
 Bitcoin holds a market cap of under $1 trillion.
 If Bitcoin is able to provide a store of value similar to gold, the price per coin and its market cap could increase to more closely mirror that of gold.
 While this is a tall task, BTC is much easier to access and spend than physical gold.

 As the market continues to mature, price volatility is to be expected.
 Those looking to be a part of this crypto transformation need to have strong stomachs and hold on tight.